dsc-courses/dsc80-2026-su/syllabus.md

   effectively, you need to engineer your prompts carefully.
-- **Test the outputs.** GenAI tools can and do make mistakes, and being able to verify the correctness of a proposed answer is an important skill for you to develop.
+- **Test the outputs.** GenAI tools can and do make mistakes, and being able to verify the correctness of a proposed answer is an important skill for you to develop, perhaps *the* most important skill these days.
 Validate the output against course-provided references, or follow up with a search on Google or Stack Overflow.
 Remember that GenAI tools provide crowdsourced likely answers, not necessarily correct answers.
-- **Don’t submit any code that you don’t understand, or that uses content not taught in this class.** In our experience last quarter, students who used ChatGPT to help with assignments ended up with code that was difficult for both them and the teaching staff to understand.
+- **Don’t submit any code that you don’t understand, or that uses content not taught in this class.** In our experience, past students who used ChatGPT to help with assignments ended up with code that was difficult for both them and the teaching staff to understand.
 If you answer questions with out-of-scope content, you are not practicing the foundational skills that the course is meant to teach you.
 Be careful!

-If your assignment submission includes any content generated by an AI tool, it should be cited to acknowledge the source of the material.
+If your assignment submission includes any content generated by an AI tool, it **should be cited** to acknowledge the source of the material.
 You can include citations as comments in your code.

 ---